Rauvolfia media

 Rauvolfia media grows as a shrub or small tree up to 10 m tall.
 Its fragrant flowers feature white to dull yellow corolla lobes.
 Its habitat is dry forest and savanna from sea level to 800 m altitude.
 Extracts of the plant, mixed with food, have been used to poison pest animals.
-Rauvolfia media is native to Madagascar and the Comoros.
+Rauvolfia media is native to Madagascar, the Comoros and Mayotte.